 Keep in mind that the number of words is not the goal in itself, it’s more of an indicator.
 If your content is significantly shorter than the benchmark, then perhaps your competitors have covered more talking points.
 In this case, explore their pages in more detail and borrow some of their content ideas.
 Do not just fluff your content with empty words.

-Enhancing your content with images and videos can have multiple SEO benefits.
-It keeps users engaged, it tells Google you have higher quality content, it makes you eligible for image search, and it can actually drive backlinks to your website — if your visuals are unique enough to be borrowed by others.
+For instance, properly optimized images are a great way of telling search engines what your images are about.
+High quality multimedia make your site eligible for image search, and it can actually drive backlinks to your website — if your visuals are unique enough to be borrowed by others.

 Alt tags are pieces of HTML code that describe your image.
 They are not visible on the page, but search engines can access them to better understand what the image is about.
 The best practice is to keep your alt tags to a few phrases, describing the image as literally as you can.
 Keyword stuffing and overly long alt tags are viewed by Google as a red flag.

 Use standard image formats and compress your images before uploading them.
 This will have a positive effect on page speed and overall user experience.
 If you do not have any experience processing images, use an online compressor or a CMS plugin — most of them do just fine.

 This one hardly belongs to SEO ranking factors and is not an https ranking signal, but Google does suggest using descriptive names for your image files.
 This should probably be a short version of your alt tag.
 Although I wouldn’t worry about it too much.

 How to check